RedisGears/RedisGears/docs/docs/concepts/Sync_Async.md

 `executeAsync` will return a `Promise` object.
 When Triggers and Functions sees that the function returns a Promise, it waits for the promise to be resolved and returns its result to the client.
 The above implementation will be much faster in the case of cache hit.

-**Notice** that even though we registered a synchronous function (not a Coroutine) we still used `registerAsyncFunction`.
+**Notice** that even though we registered a synchronous function (not a coroutine) we still used `registerAsyncFunction`.
 This is because our function has the potential of blocking the client, taking the execution to the background.
 If we had used `registerFunction`, Triggers and Functions would not have allowed the function to block the client and it would have ignored the returned promise object.

 **Also notice** it is not always possible to wait for a promise to be resolved.
 If the command is called inside a `multi/exec` it is not possible to block it and wait for the promise.
 In such cases the client will get an error.
 It is possible to check if blocking the client is allowed using the `client.isBlockAllowed()` function, which will return `true` if it is OK to wait for a promise to be resolved and `false` if it is not possible.